Matthew Lukin Smawfield

 The Soliton Wake: Identifying the Runaway Object RBH-1 as a Gravitational Soliton

-Applies the terrestrially-calibrated critical density to resolve the RBH-1 cooling paradox (tcool/tdyn ≈ 30).
-Predicts soliton radius Rsol ≈ 7.8×107 km (≈1.3 RSchwarzschild) and reinterprets the wake velocity discontinuity as a metric shock with narrow line-width signature.
+Applies terrestrially-calibrated critical density to resolve the RBH-1 cooling paradox (tcool/tdyn ≈ 30).
+Predicts gravitational soliton radius Rsol ≈ 7.8×107 km (≈1.3 RSchwarzschild) and reinterprets the wake velocity discontinuity as a metric shock with distinctive narrow line-width signature—quantitative predictions testable with follow-up spectroscopic observations.

 Global Time Echoes: Optical Validation